It is a rare and benign condition known as a black hairy tongue or lingua nigra.

-Hairy tongue is characterized by the elongation and overgrowth (hyperplasia) of the filiform papillae in “hair-like” projections and the development of a dark brown or black coating on the surface of the tongue.
+A hairy tongue is characterized by the elongation and overgrowth (hyperplasia) of the filiform papillae in “hair-like” projections and the development of a dark brown or black coating on the tongue’s surface.

-Such changes typically occur in a triangular region in front of the circumvalate papillae, which are the largest papillae on the tongue.
+Such changes typically occur in a triangular region in front of the circumvallate papillae, the giant papillae on the tongue.

 These nodular elevations, typically eight to twelve in number, are arranged in a “V” shape.